OleksandrSoft/RN-Auth-App/README.md

-# AuthKit
+# React-Native-Auth

-## This app is based on React Native which uses RN Image Picker, Google SignIn and Facebook Login.
+## Hi, Ryan.
+This is React Native app combined with auth-kit.

 ### Screenshot: